 As a former competitive athlete, I know what it is like to deal with foot and ankle pain.
-It is part of the reason I have devoted my like to this profession.
+It is part of the reason I have devoted my life to this profession.
 Our goal is to get you back to competing as quickly and safely as possible.

-Common sports Injuries we treat include:
+Common sports injuries we treat include:

 Orthotic devices can be one of the most effective nonsurgical treatments for almost any foot problem.

 Before getting orthotics, it is important to make an informed decision.
 Please read the following information before getting orthotics from our office or elsewhere.
 Be assured that foot orthotics are right for your condition.

 A properly designed orthotic must have a custom design to precisely control the mechanics of your foot to help resolve your problem.

 What Are Custom Orthotics?

 “Orthotics” can refer to any device worn inside a shoe.
 These items can be found in infomercials, retail stores and even at the state fair or home show.
 With various sales pitches and information about orthotics, making an informed decision and understanding the facts can be difficult.